-If you are unwilling to wait out the line outside Café Sacher, located around the corner, slip in to Tirolerhof instead.
-Sure, the interior here is more austere, but today this is a more true-to-Vienna cafe than Sacher.
-Here, you can still find elderly aristocrats munching on their apple strudels; fur-wearing ladies absorbed by the Neue Zürcher Zeitung; adorably old-school and unpretentious waiters.
-Also: Thonet chairs, Wiener Werkstätte upholstery, and excellent and not overpriced Viennese classics and pastries.
+If you're unwilling to wait out the line outside Café Sacher, just around the corner from here, slip in to Tirolerhof instead.
+Sure, the interior is more austere, but this place is a lot truer to Vienna than Sacher.
+Here, you can still find elderly aristocrats munching on their apple strudels; fur-wearing ladies absorbed by the Neue Zürcher Zeitung; adorably old-school waiters.
+Also: Thonet chairs, Wiener Werkstätte upholstery, and excellent Viennese pastries that aren't overpriced.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.